Left Continue shopping

 Tacón Theatre, Havana, ca. 1900

 El cafecito.
-The city ran on three-centavo espresso passed through café windows — sweetened hard, whipped to an espumita, served in thimbles.
-The ventanita wasn't fast food; it was the neighborhood's heartbeat, three ounces at a time.
+The city ran on three-centavo espresso handed out a café window — sweetened hard, whipped up to an espumita, poured into little thimbles.
+The ventanita was never fast food.
+It was the corner's heartbeat, three ounces at a time, and you drank yours standing right there.

 La Catedral, Havana, around 1900